 Taking At-the-Door Payments

 - Electronically: Departments shall require customers to purchase event tickets through the customers’ personal devices.
-At no time will a department staff enter card information through the Administration Registration function of Eventbrite using the university-owned device (e.g., computer, tablet or smartphone).
+Department staff should not enter card information through the Administration Registration function of Eventbrite using the university-owned device (e.g., computer, tablet or smartphone).

 - Checks and cash: Please refer to the Cash Handling Policy for guidance.